Frequently asked questions

 As a parent, it is important to ensure that the trainer is worn regularly during tooth replacement, as this will achieve the best results!

-However, if the permanent tooth emerges extremely early, always check that it is positioned "inside" the trainer so that the edge of the trainer does not prevent it from erupting.
+Also make sure that the teeth are positioned inside the trainer.
+If a permanent tooth emerges extremely early, always check that it is positioned "inside" the trainer so that the edge of the trainer does not prevent it from erupting.

 Do I need any equipment for the exercises?